-With 4,002, ft. of prominence, Oxford Peak is one of Idaho’s most prominent mountains.
-In fact, It ranks as the 10th most prominent peak in the state.
-Regardless of this, it’s elevation is not terribly substantial when compared to many other Idaho peaks.
-Still, at 9,282 ft. it is the Bannock Range highpoint and the county highpoint of Oneida County.
-The mountain is directly on the Oneida/Franklin County line.
+With 4,030 feet of prominence, Oxford Peak is one of Idaho’s most prominent mountains.
+In fact, it ranks as the 10th most-prominent peak in the state.
+Regardless of this, its elevation is not overly substantial when compared to many other Idaho peaks.
+Still, at 9,300 feet, it is the Bannock Range high point and the Oneida County high point.
+The mountain lies directly on the Oneida County/Franklin County line.

-Because of it’s unique combination of prominence, and county/range highpoint status, Oxford Peak is climbed quite often, especially when compared to other Bannock Range peaks.
-While there are numerous feasible routes to the top only one is very commonly used.
-The East and West faces of the peak, while not technical, are very steep and brushy, and private land issue keep climbing activity to a minimum.
-The best route follows an ATV trail from Davis Basin to the South and along the very long Oxford Ridge.
-While the hiking is easy it is a very long approach.
-It is also possible to climb Oxford from the North via Cherry Creek Canyon.
-There is no trail and it is steeper but it is substantially shorter than the southern approach.
+Because of its unique combination of prominence and county/range high point status, Oxford Peak is climbed quite often, especially when compared to other Bannock Range peaks.
+While there are numerous feasible routes to the top, only one is commonly used.
+The east and west Faces of the peak, while not technical, are very steep and brushy, and private land issue keep climbing activity to a minimum.
+The best route follows an ATV trail from Davis Basin to the south and along the very long Oxford Ridge.
+While the hiking is easy, it is a very long approach.
+It is also possible to climb Oxford from the north via Cherry Creek Canyon.
+There is no trail and it is steeper, but it is substantially shorter than the southern approach.

 2016 Update by Tom Lopez

-My GPS track shows the counter clockwise route that Steve Mandella and I took to traverse the peak.
-Beware: due to thick forest and brush in the lower portions of the route you will need good route finding skills to dind your way.
-Our traverse was roughly 10.0 miles and involved 3,850 of elevation gain.
+My GPS track shows the counter-clockwise route that Steve Mandella and I took to traverse the peak.
+Beware: due to thick forest and brush in the lower portions of the route, you will need good route-finding skills to find your way.
+Our traverse was roughly 10.0 miles with 3,850 feet of elevation gain.

 2018 Update by Livingston Douglas

-At the junction, go L/W (it soon turns L/S after that) onto FST-419 and follow it southward for just over a mile to reach the Northeast Shoulder of Oxford Peak.
+At the junction, go left/west (it soon turns left/south after that) onto FST-419 and follow it southward for just over a mile to reach the northeast shoulder of Oxford Peak.
 On the way, FST-419 has some ups and downs as it crosses two drainages and two shoulders.
 The elevation at the trail crossing of the shoulder is 7,640 feet.
-This crossing is just SW of Point 7535 and is in open terrain with a large pullout area and ample signs of cattle activity.
+This crossing is just southwest of Point 7535 and is in open terrain with a large pullout area and ample signs of cattle activity.

-From this vantage point, you have a great view of the North Ridge of Oxford Peak.
-The Northeast Shoulder part of this route is clearly visible since the terrain is an open scrub slope with scattered trees and a few sections of aspens to avoid.
-There is a clear entry point onto the North Ridge from the Northeast Shoulder.
-That entry point is at the R/N edge of a prominent, lengthy rocky outcrop on the North Ridge at 8,800 feet.
-The USGS topo map shows this but, more importantly, you can clearly see it from the trail crossing of the Northeast Shoulder.
-That rocky outcrop is a sizable 1,160 vertical feet above the trail departure point on the Northeast Shoulder.
+From this vantage point, you have a great view of the north ridge of Oxford Peak.
+The northeast shoulder part of this route is clearly visible since the terrain is an open scrub slope with scattered trees and a few sections of aspens to avoid.
+There is a clear entry point onto the north ridge from the northeast shoulder.
+That entry point is at the right/north edge of a prominent, lengthy rocky outcrop on the north ridge at 8,800 feet.
+The USGS topo map shows this but, more importantly, you can clearly see it from the trail crossing of the northeast shoulder.
+That rocky outcrop is a sizable 1,160 vertical feet above the trail departure point on the northeast shoulder.
 And there’s a whole lot of desert scrub between here and there.
-The Northeast Shoulder is rounded and rather indistinct; it looks more like a face for much of the climb to the North Ridge.
+The northeast shoulder is rounded and rather indistinct; it looks more like a face for much of the climb to the north ridge.
 But the USGS topo map clearly shows a shoulder here.